Dotted Line Reporting: Understanding Its Role in Modern Organizations

 How do I manage conflicts in a dotted-line reporting structure?

 Conflicts can be managed in dotted-line reporting by providing the right training and support to employees.
-A robust system of monitoring and feedback also ensures the lines of communication remain open so problems can be addressed quickly.
+A robust system of monitoring and feedback also ensures the reporting lines of communication remain open so problems can be addressed quickly.

 Can PerformYard help with my dotted line reporting?